JEEVAfr/my_django_project/README.md

 # Django REST Framework (DRF) Project

 ## Overview
-This project implements a RESTful API using Django REST Framework (DRF) for managing products, categories, and subcategories in an e-commerce application.
+This project implements a RESTful API using Django REST Framework (DRF) for managing products, categories, and subcategories.
 The API provides CRUD operations and search/filter functionality for each model while ensuring that only active records are returned.

 ## Models
 The project consists of three main models: